 Spitting on someone is often considered a minor act of disrespect, but under New York law, it can constitute assault.
 This categorization arises because the law defines assault as intentionally causing physical contact with another person without their consent in a manner likely to cause injury or offense.
 Spitting fits this definition, as it involves unsolicited physical contact that is universally deemed offensive.
-Understanding the nuances of how such an act can escalate to a criminal charge is crucial for anyone involved in such an incident.
+Knowing the nuances of how such an act can escalate to a criminal charge is crucial for anyone involved in such an incident.

 Assault Charges in New York